-7. Unleashing labour force
+6. Unleashing labour force

-At the meeting on 28 October 2016, Dr Hon Helena To be confirmed WONG suggested that the Panel should discuss the measures taken by the Administration to unleash female labour force, in particular the provision of child care services.
+At the meeting on 28 October 2016, Dr Hon Helena WONG suggested that the Panel should discuss the measures taken by the Administration to unleash female labour force, in particular the provision of child care services.
 The Administration advised that it would commission a consultancy study on strategies for the long-term development of child care services, and would revert to the Panel and/or the Panel on Welfare Services as appropriate.